TheGenuine/expensetracker/README.md

 expensetracker
 ==============

-simple app to track you expenses
+A simple app to track you expenses.
+Compatible with Api lvl 10 (2.3.3) by using Actionbar Sherlock.

+STILL UNDER HEAVY DEVELOPMENT